Tibson-spec/Adedotun-Toheeb-Portfolio/README.md

 - Focus marketing efforts on the **West Coast** and **Midwest** regions for higher profitability.
 - Implement loyalty programs for **Consumer** and **Corporate** segments to enhance customer retention.
 - Optimize inventory for high-margin products like **Technology** to increase overall profit.
+- Stock high-demand Technology products in anticipation of Q4 peaks to avoid stockouts.
+- Diversify marketing efforts in slower months like Q1 to boost sales.

 ---